 • When you use the PBC method, there is a short period (from the moment you press the button on one device to the moment you press the button on the other device) when any WPS-enabled device could join the network.
 This is because the registrar has no way of identifying the "correct" enrollee, and cannot differentiate between your enrollee and a rogue device.
 This is a possible way for a hacker to gain access to a network.
 You can easily check to see if this has happened.
 WPS works between only two devices simultaneously, so if another device has enrolled your device will be unable to enroll, and will not have access to the network.
 If this happens, open the access point's configuration interface and look at the list of associated clients (usually displayed by MAC address).
 It does not matter if the access point is the WPS registrar, the enrollee, or was not involved in the WPS handshake; a rogue device must still associate with the access point to gain access to the network.
 Check the MAC addresses of your wireless clients (usually printed on a label on the bottom of the device).
 If there is an unknown MAC address you can remove it or reset the AP.

-ZyXEL Utility - Station Mode
+ZyXEL Utility

-This section shows you how to configure your NWD-211AN in Station Mode using the Windows version of the ZyXEL Utility.
+This section shows you how to configure your NWD-270N using the ZyXEL utility in Windows.

 Some features available in Windows XP or Windows 2000 are not available in Windows Vista.